Learning Explicit Single-Cell Dynamics Using ODE Representations: Learning the Dynamics of Cells

 Following \citet{tong2020trajectorynet}, we also regularize the kinetic energy to improve generalization:

 which serves as a soft constraint encouraging trajectories close to optimal transport flows in the sense of the \citet{benamou2000computational} formulation.
 Our final loss then becomes:

-\paragraph{Computational Complexity.} With $\mA_\theta$ given in eigendecomposed form at an operating point, evaluating the analytical solution (Eq.~\ref{eq:analytical_solution}) at $T$ time points has time complexity $\mathcal{O}(T\, d_z^2)$ and space complexity $\mathcal{O}(d_z^2)$, where $d_z$ is the latent space dimensionality.
+\textbf{Computational Complexity.} With $\mA_\theta$ given in eigendecomposed form at an operating point, evaluating the analytical solution (Eq.~\ref{eq:analytical_solution}) at $T$ time points has time complexity $\mathcal{O}(T\, d_z^2)$ and space complexity $\mathcal{O}(d_z^2)$, where $d_z$ is the latent space dimensionality.
 This improves the time and space complexity over the Scalable Mechanistic Neural Network (S-MNN)~\citep{chen2025scalablemnn}.
 Forming the full operator requires computing $\mP_\theta^{-1}$, incurring a one-time $\mathcal{O}(d_z^3)$ cost per operating point.

-\looseness=-1\paragraph{Limitations.} The cubic time complexity in the latent dimension can become a challenge for high-dimensional latent spaces but could be mitigated by imposing sparsity assumptions on $\mA_\theta$.
-In our application to single-cell dynamics, we follow the practice~\citep{tong2020trajectorynet, tong2024otcfm} of using a 5-dimensional PCA space, which we find expressive enough to capture meaningful gene interactions in the high-dimensional gene expression space as presented later in the paper.
+\looseness=-1\textbf{Limitations.} The cubic time complexity in the latent dimension can become a challenge for very high-dimensional latent spaces but could be mitigated by imposing sparsity assumptions on $\mA_\theta$.
+In our application to single-cell dynamics, we follow the practice~\citep{tong2020trajectorynet, tong2024otcfm} of using a 5, 50 and 100-dimensional PCA space, which captures most of the variance of the data and, crucially, resolves cell-type information (see Appendix~\ref{app:low_dim_pca_embeddings}).
 Note that OT preprocessing on two time points, when using the Sinkhorn algorithm, scales as $\mathcal{O}(d_z\,n^2)$ with the number of samples $n$, which becomes a bottleneck for large datasets, as $n$ is usually much larger than $d_z$.
 However, approximate batch approaches are also possible to address this \citep{tong2024otcfm}.
-A separate limitation of predicting the local dynamics laws is that evolving the system too far causes it to leave the regime where the linear ODE is accurate, which would require a new forward pass through the encoder to update the ODE.
+A separate limitation of predicting the local dynamics is that evolving the system too far may cause it to leave the regime where the linear ODE is accurate, which would require a new forward pass through the encoder to update the ODE.
 In our experiments, however, we did not encounter this issue.

 \paragraph{Uncovering Local Gene Regulatory Interactions.} Combining the linear projection to the PCA subspace $\displaystyle \vz = \mV_{\text{PCA}}^\top \vx$ with locally linear dynamics around an operating point $\displaystyle \dot{\vz} = \mA_\theta\,\vz$ enables projecting the predicted local dynamics back into the gene expression space with: